sistemasnegros/api-hex-arch-express-types/README.md

 </p>

 - Clean Architecture by Uncle Bob.
-- The Onion Architecture.
+- Onion Architecture.
 - Separate infrastructure from business logic.
-- The inputs and outputs in border the our design.
+- Inputs and outputs in border the our design.

 ## Definitions

-- Entities: They are the objects business.
+- Entities: Represent business objects.
-- Interactors: They are the functions that interact with entities, business logic.
+- Interactors: Functions that interact with entities, business logic.
-- Repositories: They are interface operations with entities for example getbyId, getAll, save.
+- Repositories: Interface operations with entities for example getbyId, getAll, save.
-- Transport Layer: Its the method the communication for example: http or SQS (Input andOutput).
+- Transport Layer: Communication methods, for example: http or SQS (Input andOutput).
-- Data Sources: They are Class that implement the functions the repositories.
+- Data Sources: Class that implement the functions the repositories.

 ## Table of Contents